L0o0k1/Nix-Setup/README.md

 Use this script at your own risk.
 Ensure you understand each part of the script before running it on a production server.

 ---

-Feel free to customize the `README.md` content as per your specific requirements.
-If there's anything more you'd like to add, let me know!